That Time I Got Reincarnated as a Slime

 It was serialized online from 2013 to 2016 on the user-generated novel publishing website Shōsetsuka ni Narō.
 It was later acquired by Micro Magazine, which published the first light novel volume in 2014.
-Twenty volumes have been released as of September 2022.
-The light novel has been licensed in North America by Yen Press, who published the first volume in December 2017.
-It has received a manga adaptation published by Kodansha along with five manga spin-offs published, respectively, by Micro Magazine and Kodansha and an anime television series adaptation produced by Eight Bit, which aired from October 2018 to March 2019.
+Twenty-two volumes have been released as of January 2025.
+The light novel has been licensed in North America by Yen Press, which published the first volume in December 2017.
+It has received a manga adaptation published by Kodansha along with five manga spin-offs published, by Micro Magazine and Kodansha, respectively.
+It has received an anime television series adaptation, produced by Eight Bit, which aired from October 2018 to March 2019.
 A second season of the anime series aired from January to September 2021, and an anime adaptation of the second spin-off manga aired from April to June 2021.
 An anime film was released in November 2022.
-A three-episode original net animation spin-off titled Coleus no Yume is set to premiere in Q4 2023.
-A third season is set to premiere in Q2 2024.
+A three-episode original net animation spin-off, titled Visions of Coleus was released in November 2023.
+A third season aired from April to September 2024.
+A fourth season has been announced, along with a second film, which is set to be released in February 2026.